 The new Balloch Shared Campus in West Dunbartonshire brings three primary schools, an early learning centre and an Additional Support Needs (ASN) base together under one roof.
-Integration is at the very heart of the project; its flexible, open plan spaces provide more than 700 pupils with an educational environment designed to encourage collaboration and learning.
+Integration is at the very heart of the project; its flexible, open plan spaces provide more than 700 pupils with an educational environment designed for collaboration and learning.

 The BIM Information Manager role is about ensuring accurate, consistent and useful asset data, the value of which goes beyond the construction period.
 For Balloch Shared Campus, BakerHicks worked with digital operation and maintenance (O&M) company, E-Documents, to import this data from the model into an online database.
 This enables authorised users to easily access all COBie and O&M data, providing the ability to click straight through to the precise location of each asset within the federated model.
 The digital asset rich model, building user guide, O&M manuals, compliance certification, as-built drawings and training videos are all hosted and linked within this web-based system.
-This allows the client’s Facilities Management team to search the system by product, location or key word to find information on the agreed assets within the facility.
+This allows the client’s Facilities Management team to search the system by product, location or keyword to find information on the agreed assets within the facility.
 Any changes made throughout the Campus’ lifecycle can be updated within the database, so the user can be sure the data is accurate.
 This streamlines the O&M process, providing the client with guaranteed data consistency.

 Balloch Shared Campus is a prime example of how the BIM Information Manager role adds real value to the design and build process.
 Having a team of BIM experts to support, manage and check the delivery of the model and its associated asset data ensured the model was accurate and the data had meaning and purpose.
 This not only helped ensure the wider design team were working as one, but it delivered asset data that can be leveraged to deliver tangible, ongoing benefits.